 What To Do If My Pipes Freeze?

+Let’s say the worst happens: your water simply won’t flow and you know your pipes are frozen.
 If that’s the case, you don’t have a moment to waste.
-Every minute, your water pipes stay frozen, pressure in the pipe builds, bringing you closer to them bursting, spilling hundreds of gallons of water all throughout your house.
-Call us immediately, call your insurance company, and then start moving the valuables outside house.
+Every minute your water pipes stay frozen, pressure in the pipe builds, bringing them closer to bursting, spilling hundreds of gallons of water all throughout your house.
+Contact us immediately, call your insurance company, and then start moving the valuables outside the house.

 Although we hope these frozen pipe prevention tips allow you to keep safe this winter, our expert plumbers are always on call.
 Whether you need help to thaw a frozen pipe before it bursts or you need help limiting the damage of burst pipes, we can help.